Ceejaymar/mosaic/README.md

 - [ ] CSV/JSON data export
 - [ ] Push notifications for reminders
 - [ ] Dark mode + high-contrast mode

-See the [open issues](https://github.com/your_username/your_repo/issues) for a full list of proposed features and known issues.

 ## 🔐 Security & Privacy